1.1. Stress during certain brain development phases particularly harmful¶

 - Orbifrontal cortex (reduced volume in institutionalized children)

-Amygdala and orbifrontal cortex dysfunction correlate with social and emotional regulation disorders (including increased anxiety).
+Disorders of the amygdala and the orbifrontal cortex correlate with social and emotional regulation disorders (including increased anxiety).

-- After stress on newborn rats, they showed developmental abnormalities of the neuronal systems of the PFC.
-These animals had a significantly higher stress response behavior in old age with increased anxiety and orientation difficulties.
+- After stressing newborn rats, they showed developmental disorders of the neuronal systems of the PFC.
+These animals had a significantly higher stress response behavior with increased anxiety and orientation difficulties at an older age.

-- Early sexual abuse caused thinner cortex in regions representing the genital area.
+- Early sexual abuse caused a thinner cortex in the regions representing the genital area.

-- Prenatal maternal stress correlates with thinner cortex in children.
-A delay of the first cortex thickness maximum is considered a hallmark of developmental disorders.
+- Prenatal maternal stress correlates with a thinner cortex in children.
+A delay in the first cortex thickness maximum is considered a sign of developmental disorders.

 1.3.2.7.
 Early childhood stress alters connectivity of the thalamus¶